alanjones2/mustrapp/README.md

     streamlit run index.py

-This will run a Sreamlit app with a drop down menu in the sidebar which will contain the list of apps that can be run (in this skeleton template, _app1_ and _app2_).
+This will run a Streamlit app with a drop down menu in the sidebar which will contain the list of apps that can be run (in this skeleton template, _app1_ and _app2_).

 ```index.py``` does not need to be changed except to change the the variable ```message``` if you wish to.